(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 How can I turn these peppermint brownies into peppermint mocha brownies?

 If you want to make these brownies peppermint mocha, simply add 1 TBS instant coffee to the brownie batter or replace the water with strongly brewed coffee.
-I like to use Fabula coffee because their coffee is organic, low acid, non-gmo, mold free, fair trade, freshly roasted, and specialty grade.
+I like to use Fabula Coffee because their coffee is organic, low acid, non-gmo, mold free, fair trade, freshly roasted, and specialty grade.
 Plus, it is delicious!
-If you want to try it, use my 20% off code RUTHANNE.

 How do I store these brownies?